The difference between playing school and teaching school

 But he’s right.

-I’m often asked to expound upon this line from the book, which is one of the most quoted from the book.
+I’m often asked to expound on this line from the book, which is one of its most quoted.

-For many educators, this sentiment seems to have resonated quite a bit.
+For many educators, this sentiment seems to have resonated strongly.

 Essentially, it’s the difference between the teacher who focuses on the classroom versus the teacher who focuses on the student.
-It’s the difference between the teacher who prioritizes the preparing of materials and lessons versus the teacher who prioritizes the building of honest, genuine, long-lasting relationships with students and families.
+It’s the difference between the teacher who prioritizes preparing materials and lessons and the teacher who prioritizes building honest, genuine, long-lasting relationships with students and families.

 As a student, I could spot these two kinds of teachers from a mile away.